JamieCressey/pypis3/README.md

-S3PyPI
+PyPiS3
 ======

-S3PyPI is a CLI tool for creating a Python Package Repository in an S3 bucket.
+PyPiS3 is a fork of [S3PyPI](https://github.com/novemberfiveco/s3pypi) is a CLI tool for creating a Python Package Repository in an S3 bucket, adapted for use as a private PyPi repository entirely backed by S3 storage.

-An extended tutorial on using this tool can be found [here](https://novemberfive.co/blog/opensource-pypi-package-repository-tutorial/).

 Installation